saba098zahid-star/Etheical-hacking/README.md

 - 📫 How to reach me **student@gmail.com**

-- ⚡ Fun fact **Why did the hacker go to jail?
-Because he couldn't resist the temptation to commit a phishing attack!**
+- ⚡ Fun fact **A hacker can sometimes get into an account just because of a weak password. 😳🔑**

 <h3 align="left">Connect with me:</h3>
 <p align="left">